 The Smik Spitfire V2 ground breaking design incorporated the combination of speed, manoeuvrability and firepower.
-This made it a formidable fighterplane and a much loved British icon with it’s beautiful lines more info.
+This made it a formidable fighterplane and a much loved British icon with it’s beautiful lines.

 The spitfire has evolved with some subtle changes that have made a considerable difference.
-Rocker has become a more continuous curve over it’s previous incarnation, which has resulted in a faster livelier ride check this out.
+Rocker has become a more continuous curve over it’s previous incarnation, which has resulted in a faster livelier ride.

 Rail profile and volume has also been slightly altered with mid section volumes remaining similar but tail rail volume being thinned out a little bit.
 (Without compromising stability or becoming too knifey at slower speeds)